By Ian Lurie

 So, 5% of marketers think they got fired because they didn’t serve their employer or client.

-At a minimum, 81% of clients feel their marketers didn’t bring enough value.
+At least 81% of clients feel their marketers didn’t bring enough value.

 If this were a marriage, we’d be in counseling five days a week, and at the divorce lawyer’s office the other two.
 Why the disconnect?